deadlydog/deadlydog.github.io/_drafts/2023-06-27-Increase-system-fault-tolerance-with-the-Stale-Cache-pattern.md

 The main differences between this an your typical cache are:

-- To to set an item in the cache you must provide _two_ times; the time before the item is considered stale, and the time before the item expires (is removed from the cache).
+- To `Set` an item in the cache you must provide _two_ time values; the time until the item is considered stale, and the time until the item expires (is removed from the cache).
   Current cache libraries typically only allow you to specify the expiry time.
 - The cache returns a `StaleMemoryCacheResult` enum instead of a boolean.
   This allows the caller to know if the item was found in the cache, if the item was found but is stale, or if the item was not found in the cache.